Adafede/adafede.github.io/_pages/about.md

   - /about.html
 ---

 *Adriano Rutz* is a pharmacist.
-After working with volatiles (GC-MS/GC-O) in the Analytical Research Laboratory and R&D department of Tradall SA (Bacardi group), he started a PhD in Phytochemistry in Prof. Wolfender’s group.
+After working in the analytical research laboratory and R&D department of Tradall SA (Bacardi Group), he obtained his PhD in phytochemistry at the University of Geneva.
-He is now developing advanced LC-MS-based metabolite profiling methods and tools to assess phytochemical and sensorial profiles of complex plant extracts.
+He is currently developing computational tools and strategies based on mass spectrometry to better understand the chemistry of Life.

 ## Studied topics